American League: Charter franchises

-the next year the original Milwaukee Brewers moved to St. Louis to become the St. Louis Browns, and the year after the New York Highlanders replaced the disbanded original Baltimore Orioles.
+the next year the original Milwaukee Brewers (not to be confused with the current Milwaukee Brewers) moved to St. Louis to become the St. Louis Browns, and the year after the New York Highlanders replaced the disbanded original Baltimore Orioles.
 Those eight franchises constituted the league for 52 seasons until the Browns moved to Baltimore and took up the Orioles name.
 The eight original teams and their counterparts in the "Classic Eight" were: